 What is the benefit of Gua sha?
-If you’ve been curious about circular or striped red marks on the skin of people around you, you may have observed the short-term after-effects of Gua sha or cupping.
+Have you been curious about circular or striped red marks on the skin of people around you?
+You may have observed the short-term after-effects of Gua sha or cupping.

 Here, we will explore the benefit of Gua sha as it relates to musculoskeletal health.